 Painting serves as a generator for all of my work, it is an autonomous act which enables the gestation of ideas, simply through enacting its process of production.
-Through the act of painting I actively investigate concepts of contemporary art as a Post Internet Practice, screen sized works are informed by hand-held networked technology being ubiquitous in everyday life and acknowledge the effect of the Internet upon the artwork and its distribution process.
+Through the process of painting, I actively investigate concepts of contemporary art as a Post-Internet Practice.
+Screen sized works are informed by hand-held networked technology being ubiquitous in everyday life and acknowledge the effect of the Internet upon the artwork and its distribution process.

-The original images referenced in the micro-oil paintings are harvested from the Internet with a smartphone and then reproduced as small screen sized paintings each 7 x9 cm.
-Following their initial production, the micro-oil paintings are exhibited in a “flash mob” style, as temporary self-organised fluid interventions in (restricted) public space.
+The original images are harvested from the Internet with a smartphone and then reproduced either as small screen sized paintings, micro oil-paintings (7 x9 cm) or on A4 canvases.
+Following their initial production, the paintings are exhibited in a “flash mob” style, as temporary self-organised fluid interventions in public space.
 At this point the paintings are documented and redistributed online, joining a throng of existing digital images.
 This conscious post-production process incorporates the viral image distribution tactics favoured by social networks to enable a wider (potentially international) dissemination of the painting(s).
 Distributing the paintings online, ensures that the paintings become images viewed again through a screen, replicating the quality of their source material and adding layers into the viewing process.

-Selected Micro Oil Paintings can be purchased directly here or email firstname.lastname@example.org for sales or exhibition enquires.
+Selected Paintings can be purchased directly here or email email@example.com for sales or exhibition enquires.

 Currently being updated- 9th November 2020….check back in a few days!